ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/viewbagviewdatatempdata.md

 	.View();
 ```

-Additionally, you can populate the **"TempData"** dictionary before the action call:
+Additionally, you can populate the **"TempData"** dictionary before the actual action call:

 ```c#
 MyController<SomeController>